10 Tips For Buying A Used Engine & What To Look For

 7. Does the Crankshaft Spin?

-Another check you can do, is to see if you can spin the crankshaft by hand.
-If you cant spin the crankshaft by hand, it means the engine cannot move and maybe ceased.
+Another check you can do is to see if you can spin the crankshaft by hand.
+If you can’t spin the crankshaft by hand, it means the engine cannot move and may be seized.

 8. Check the dipstick

-Look for discoloration or signs of contamination of the dipstick.
+Look for discoloration or signs of contamination on the dipstick.
 This could indicate a problem with the engine or gearbox.

 9. Remove & Check The Oil Cap

-If you remove an oil cap and you see a crusty build-up like this I say that’s an engine to be avoided.
+If you remove an oil cap and you see a crusty build-up, that’s an engine to be avoided.

 10. Remove and check the spark plugs

 Take the spark plugs out of the engine and have a look at them.
-If you see abnormalities on the spark plugs that’s an engine to be avoided.
-The above picture show that these plugs have a little bit of residue on it, which it’s probably burning oil or something.
+If you see abnormalities on the spark plugs, that’s an engine to be avoided.
+If the plugs have a little bit of residue on them, it’s probably burning oil or something.
 This is not the engine for you!

 Disclaimer